devnull-tools/yummi/README.md

       ERROR : red
       FATAL : intense_red

-Yummi provides a set of mappings that you, check yummi/mappings dir.
+Yummi provides a set of patterns, check yummi/patterns dir.

-Mappings provided by yummi can be passed with the file name, example:

     tail -f $JBOSS_HOME/standalone/log/server.log | yummi -p jboss

-Mappings in ~/.yummi dir may also used only with the file name.
+Patterns in ~/.yummi/patterns and provided by yummi may also be used by passing only the file name without extension

 ## Contributing